St. John's Church

 On August 22, 1862, Bishop Atkinson concecrated the chapel with Brother Skiles taking his part in the glorious liturgy.
 The holy desire of his heart had been granted, but failing health did not permit him to enter this fair and lovely chapel again.
 He died of cancer on December 8, 1862.
 His remains were buried near the entrance to the crown of his ministry, the church of St. John the Baptist Lower Watauga.

 Today, worship services are held on Sunday mornings from Memorial Day through Labor Day weekends.
 Occasionally, services of Compline or Evensong are offered.
 Directions to St. John's can be found here.
 Those who participate include members of Holy Cross who enjoy the change-of-pace of a less formal worship experience in the summer.
 Others are seasonal residents of Valle Crucis or visitors to the area, and some are folks who have little or no church affiliation but find St. John‘s to be a welcoming, safe place to ask questions of faith.

 The beauty of St. John’s architecture and setting has lured many artists and photographers to choose it as their subject.
 It has also become a popular site for weddings.
 Some who married here return for a visit on a summer Sunday.
 There’s no heating system nor piano, but a "new" antique organ was recently installed.
 The church’s wooden walls provide marvelous acoustics for worship music which might include flute, fiddle, banjo, guitar, harmonica, bass, keyboard or voice.

-The St. John's Summer Concerts are held beginning Memorial Day Weekend.
-Ensuing concerts are the first Sunday of each summer month.
+The St. John's Summer Concerts are held beginning Memorial Day Weekend, on the first Sunday of each summer month.
 Concerts are at 5 p.m. and cost $5.00 per person.
 Children's admission is free.
 All are welcome.